The climate of the Midwest has changed measurably over the

 Welcome to Time to Choose Actions for Green!

 Discover ways you can help by taking personal action.
 You can select actions you're already doing,or will start doing, now that you learned something new.
-Small actions taken by a large number of people makes a difference.
+Small actions taken by a large number of people make a difference.